reciperium/temporis/README.md

 ## Features

 - Switch between focus work and diffusion modes
+- Notifications reminding you to stretch and hydrate
+- WIP: Configuration
-- Automatically set "Do not disturb" mode during focus work sessions (KDE for now using dbus)
+- WIP: Automatically set "Do not disturb" mode during focus work sessions (KDE for now using dbus)

 ---